 - regularly practice improvement techniques

 Give a concrete example of how you’ve struggled in the past with your weakness and how you overcame it.
-If the interviewer frames this question as a behavioral interview question like “tell me about a time you conquered a weakness”, use the STAR method to help you craft a strong response.
+If the interviewer frames this question as a behavioral interview question like “tell me about a time you conquered a weakness”, use the STAR method to help you prepare a response.

 The STAR method gives employers additional context about the: